A Point Mass Proposal Method for Bayesian State-Space Model Fitting: Introduction

 \section{Introduction}

 State-space models (SSMs) describe time series observations as dependent on an unobserved system process \citep{Durbin_2012}.
 The unobserved system process of an SSM consists of a sequence of continuously-valued latent states that evolve through time but are not observed directly.
-Instead, observations are modelled as a function of these unobserved latent states via the observation process.
-SSMs have been applied to various problems, including the modelling of inflation rates \mbox{\citep{Koopman_2004}}, neuron responses \citep{Smith_2003, Lin_2019}, animal movement \citep{Patterson_2008, AugerMethe_2016}, and population dynamics \citep{Buckland_2004, king12, Newman_2014}.
+Instead, observations are modeled as a function of these unobserved latent states via the observation process.
+SSMs have been applied to various problems, including the modeling of inflation rates \mbox{\citep{Koopman_2004}}, neuron responses \citep{Smith_2003, Lin_2019}, animal movement \citep{Patterson_2008, Mcclintock_2012, AugerMethe_2016}, and population dynamics \citep{Buckland_2004, King_2009, King_2012, Newman_2014}.

 Fitting an SSM usually refers to inference on the model parameters given the observations.
 However, outside of the discrete-state hidden Markov model (HMM) case \citep{Rabiner_1989}, or special continuous cases, for example, linear Gaussian SSMs \citep{Kalman_1960, Durbin_2012}, a closed-form expression for the likelihood does not exist, leading to model fitting challenges.
-The various approaches to approximating the likelihood include the use of linear Gaussian approximations \citep{Julier_1997, Wan_2000}, numerical methods using Laplace or HMM approximations \citep{Bucy_1971, Koyama_2010, Langrock_2013, Thygesen_2017, Herliansyah22}, the use of sequential Monte Carlo to obtain an unbiased approximation to the likelihood \citep{Beaumont_2003, Andrieu_2009, Kantas_2015, Deligiannidis_2018}, and Bayesian data augmentation approaches \citep{Fruhwirth_2004,Fearnhead_2011,Borowska23}.
+The various approaches to approximating the likelihood include the use of linear Gaussian approximations \citep{Julier_1997, Wan_2000}, numerical methods using Laplace approximations or the HMM approximations of point mass filters \citep{Bucy_1971, Koyama_2010, Langrock_2013, Thygesen_2017, Herliansyah22}, the use of sequential Monte Carlo to obtain an unbiased approximation to the likelihood \citep{Beaumont_2003, Andrieu_2009, Kantas_2015, Deligiannidis_2018}, and Bayesian data augmentation approaches \citep{Fruhwirth_2004,Fearnhead_2011,Borowska23}.
 A review of these methods, and others, is given in \cite{Newman_2022}.